ImageMagick/Usage-Markdown/distorts/index.md

 [![\[IM Text\]](bilinear_verbose.txt.gif)](bilinear_verbose.txt)

-The '`(rt > 0 ) ? red :`' check in the final line of the '*FX equivalent*' is to avoid a invalid negative square root.
+The '`(rt > 0 ) ? red :`' check in the final line of the '*FX equivalent*' is to avoid an invalid negative square root.
 This is the check that creates the 'sky' effect that was shown in the previous examples.

 On the other hand, as the [Reversed Bilineaer Distortion](#bilinear_reverse) is much simpler, as you can directly apply the simpler polynomial equation, to reverse the previous distortion...